Coping With Epilepsy Matthew's Friends

 I have several types of seizures - myoclonic, tonic, complex partial & simple partial (sensory & psychic).
 It has been a major ordeal with me because I can't take ep meds.
 I'm finally on a new one, Vimpat, & seem to be handling it okay, but it isn't controlling all the seizures.

 I was told 15 years ago that I had a "seizure disorder", but nothing was explained about it.
 I went thru a few different meds, another eeg showed I was still having seizures, & I was tried on other meds.
-My neurologist stopped public practice (works only at a hospital now).
+My neuro stopped public practice (works only at a hospital now).
 I went of my meds for a couple of years & the seizures came back.
-I saw a new neurologist, eeg showed multiple seizures, started the med merry-go-round.
+I saw a new neuro, eeg showed multiple seizures, started the med merry-go-round.
 I didn't know "seizure disorder" was epilepsy until I did my research & found out that there are about 40 different types of seizures.
-I was told bymy current neurologist that the term seizure disorder is used now because of the stigma associated with the term epilepsy.
+I was told bymy current neuro that the term seizure disorder is used now because of the stigma associated with the term epilepsy.
 People hear epilepsy & they think of the falling on the ground type - the grand mal.
 I'm 46 & I've actually had seizures since I was a year old.
 I had grand mals until I was 5, along with absence seizures, which continued thru my teens.
 When I was 18, I started having complex partials, although I didn't realize this until just a couple of weeks ago.
 And I've had the other types for a number of years.

-I suggest you get with a neurologist that you are comfortable with & see him/her regularly.
+I suggest you get with a neuro that you are comfortable with & see him/her regularly.
 You should not be discharged from a doctor when you have an ongoing ailment.
 So I hope you find someone who will keep treating you, treat you with respect & that you like.

 Shelia